 As a Florida native, my wife Mary Ellen grew up vacationing every year on Sanibel and introduced me to the islands in 1989.
 Every year we returned to Sanibel and Captiva, always dreaming of one day living in such a paradise.
 With the birth of our daughter Darby in 1997, and our son John in 1998 our priorities changed.
 Was living on Sanibel and Captiva just a dream?
 What were we waiting for?
 Retirement?
 Our children to graduate from college?
 Why not pursue this dream together as a family?
 What better place to raise children than a small resort community, on a sub-tropical barrier island!

 We moved to Sanibel before our daughter started Kindergarten.
 Thrilled to be island residents, we became involved in many aspects of the island community.
-I am an active member of Sanibel & Captiva Kiwanis Club, and I am also a Kiwanis board member.
-Because sports were a major part of my life growing up, I stay busy with my children's activities.
-I coach T-ball, and slow pitch softball in the spring as well as Soccer in the fall.
-In 2003 I began Sanibel and Captiva's first flag football league with NFL sponsorship.
+I became an active member of Sanibel & Captiva Kiwanis Club, and a Kiwanis board member.
+Because sports were a major part of my life growing up, I stayed busy with my children's activities.
+I coached T-ball, and slow pitch softball in the spring as well as Soccer in the fall.
+In 2003 I began Sanibel and Captiva's first NFL Youth Flag Football League.
 Our first season brought 80 children out to the football fields.
-I am also on the Sanibel Parks and Recreation committee.
+I was also on the Sanibel Parks and Recreation committee.
 While the children were in pre-school at the Children's Education Center of the Islands, my wife volunteered on the board of the school as fund-raising director, and vice president of the board.
-She is now very involved with our children at the Canterbury School.
+She was also very involved with our children as they attended the Canterbury School.
 Contact Me Anytime

 Eric’s Sanibel Island Experience – 5 Year Update:

-It is now 2007 and I have lived and worked on Sanibel Island for over 5 years.
+By 2007 I had lived and worked on Sanibel Island for over 5 years.
 What a wonderful experience it is to enjoy island life each day and raise my children in such a super community.
 As a full time Sanibel Island resident, getting involved in the many island civic groups and staying involved has been a great pleasure.
 No where else have I found a community of residents so generous of their time and efforts as well as their financial support for the many benefits and non-profit organizations.

 After serving two years on the Sanibel City Parks and Recreation Committee, I choose to devote more of my time to the island youth sports programs directly.
-Sanibel Flag Football, which I started 4 years ago, currently has 120 island children playing on Friday nights at the Sanibel School.
-For more Flag Football information please visit: www.SanibelFlagFootball.com. a Another volunteer project I’m tackling is to help all Sanibel youth sports coordinate onto one master website allowing children to sign up for Flag Football, Little League Baseball and Softball teams, Basketball, Soccer and other island youth sports easily.
+Sanibel Flag Football, which I started in 2003, currently has 120 island children playing on Friday nights at the Sanibel School.
+We also enjoyed a Flag Football Trophy Ceremony with NFL Player Earnest Graham.
+Another volunteer project I tackled was helping all Sanibel youth sports coordinate onto one master website allowing children to sign up for Flag Football, Little League Baseball and Softball teams, Basketball, Soccer and other island youth sports easily.

-Eric's Sanibel Island Experience - 13 Year Update:
+Eric's Sanibel Island Experience - My 13 Year Update:

 The Pfeifer Brokerage has been recognized for outstanding community service and our concierge open door office policy.
-Residents and visitors stop in frequently to use our printer, conference room computer, wifi, fax, free services, check on market activity, and yes even bring the dog in for some cold water.
-We will even let them leave without buying a house that day.
+Residents and visitors stop in frequently to use our notary services, printer, conference room computer, wifi, fax, free services, check on market activity, and yes even bring the dog in for some cold water.
+We will even let them enjoy the office without buying a property.